 Patent Act 1995 governs patents.

 Patents are governed by the Patents Act 2013.
-New Zealand is a party to the Patent Cooperation Treaty and the Paris Convention.
+New Zealand is a party to the Patent Cooperation Treaty, the Paris Convention, the TRIPS Agreement and the Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure.

 Patents are governed by the Norwegian Patent Act (No: patentloven).